-Things to Do Before You Give Birth: As many of my friends get ready to have their first babies, I am reminded of all the important things to do before your first baby or second (or third baby) is born!
+Things to Do Before You Give Birth: As many of my friends get ready to have their first babies, I am reminded of all the important things to do before your first baby or second (or fourth baby) is born!
+This new mom checklist, hospital bag checklist, and list of things to do to get ready for labor is everything new moms need to be prepared!

 *this post contains affiliate links at no additional expense to you see my disclosure policy